Hyundai Veloster: Veloster Rally Edition (2016)

 The Veloster Rally Edition is a limited (1200 Units) version of the 2016 model-year Hyundai Veloster Turbo 1.6 Gamma TCi GDi paired with a 6-speed manual transmission featuring a B&M Sport Shifter assembly.

 The exterior of the vehicle features a Rally Edition-only matte blue paint color, RAYS Rally Edition wheels (5lbs lighter per wheel), carbon fiber stylized side accents and front-lip, and most noticeably a full-metal roof for weight savings rather than the standard glass panoramic sunroof of the standard Turbo model.
-The Rally Edition also features a matte-grey front grill sill, like its standard Turbo counterpart of the 2016 model year.
+The Rally Edition also features a matte-grey front grille sill, like its standard Turbo counterpart of the 2016 model year.

 The interior of the vehicle is nearly unchanged from the standard Turbo model, with the exception of blue colored interior accents (interior door handles, center console handles, side bolsters).
 The Rally Edition also comes with Rally Edition floor mats.

 Compared to the standard Turbo model, the Rally Edition has reduced equipment and lacks: Proximity keyless entry and start, reverse proximity sensors, side mirror indicators, automatic headlights, navigation.

 In terms of performance, the Rally Edition has no difference in engine performance characteristics to its standard Turbo counterpart.
 The Rally Edition does feature a retuned suspension, and calibrated driver selectable power-steering (the same as the R-Spec) for stiffer steering response.